Creating the Wallich Catalogue Online

-The final stage before the public release was undertaken by Jonathan, Heleen and Mark.
+The final stage before the public release in October 2015 was undertaken by Jonathan, Heleen and Mark.
 This consisted of incorporating links between herbarium specimen images at Kew and relevant collections in the Wallich Catalogue, as well as extensive quality control and data integrity checking.
 Roger continued to develop the software and data outputs that were needed for these steps, and he implemented the public user interface which incorporated designs by Caroline Muir.

 Heleen, Roger and Mark continue to maintain the Wallich Catalogue Online, correcting mistakes and looking to link to other online herbaria which have specimens from theh Wallichian Distribution.